 Despite good planning and organisation there may be accidents and emergencies that require on the spot response by the group leader.
-Appropriate provision for minor first aid must be available and the group/leader will ensure that the levels of supervision are sufficient to allow the group to be split where necessary.
+Appropriate provision for minor first aid must be available and the group leader will ensure that the levels of supervision are sufficient to allow the group to be split where necessary.
 Activity centres will have their own emergency procedures.
 Details of these must be obtained and read in advance of the trip and if there is any doubt about the safety of the arrangements the trip should not take place.

 The School has appointed the Headteacher as the emergency contact for each trip.
 In accordance with the incident procedure outlined on the emergency lanyards worn by each member of School staff on a trip, all major incidents will be relayed immediately to the Headteacher and the incident procedure then followed.
+All staff supervising a trip are required to have their mobile phone with them and switched on.